flatcar-archive/flatcar-docs/os/customizing-docker.md

 ## Use attached storage for Docker images

 Docker containers can be very large and debugging a build process makes it easy to accumulate hundreds of containers.
 It's advantageous to use attached storage to expand your capacity for container images.
-Check out the guide to [mounting storage to your Flatcar Linux machine][mounting-storage] for an example of how to bind mount storage into `/var/lib/docker`.
+Check out the guide to [mounting storage to your Flatcar Container Linux machine][mounting-storage] for an example of how to bind mount storage into `/var/lib/docker`.

 ## Enabling the Docker debug flag